 For this adventure, choose "Create Major Incident".
 This response simulates creating a new Major Incident in your favorite ITSM application, and generates a new event in xMatters targeting the appropriate responder (yup, you again).

 This new notification now has a different set of response options, each of which we'll discuss individually.

 This response option simulates creating a chat room in your favorite chat application with the room name matching the major incident number.
-Of course any chat room could be used, but matching the chat room with the incident number can help in any root cause analysis that needs to be done.
+Of course, any chat room can be used, but matching the chat room with the incident number can help in any root cause analysis that needs to be done.
 From here, you could use the integrations we have to these chat applications to further invite others to assist in quickly getting the major incident resolved.

 The form that launches this bridge is enabled for the Web and Mobile UI, so if you'd like to try it out with your teammates, check out the section below.